New York is trying to make it easier to register to vote

 In November [2018]’s midterm elections, voting machines broke down across New York City, leading to lines as long as four hours.
 In statewide primaries two months earlier, there were widespread reports of registered voters not appearing on the voting rolls, including Dante DeBlasio, the 21-year-old son of New York City Mayor Bill DeBlasio.
 New York was the only state to hold separate primaries for state and federal elections—diminishing turnout by making it less convenient for voters to cast ballots in both—and voting in those primaries required registering with a political party nearly a year before the election.
 Two years earlier, in the April 2016 presidential primary between Hillary Clinton and Bernie Sanders, 120,000 people were wrongly purged from voting rolls in Brooklyn.

 Since then, the state legislature has introduced bills that would allow for same-day voter registration and no-excuse absentee voting.
 Because these reforms would require amendments to the state constitution, they will need to be voted on again in the next legislature before appearing on statewide ballots in 2021 or 2022.
+The state has also implemented early voting and pre-registration for 16- and 17-year-olds.

 New York was on track to pass automatic voter registration last year, but a typo discovered at the last minute caused the Senate to recall the bill.